architect-templates/nestjs/README.md

 application stack.

 Give it a try!
 Search inside your project for "Favorite Movie” and change this string to “Favorite Pizza.”
-Once you saved the file, you’ll see the frontend service recompiling in the logs, and then your browser window will update automatically.
+Once you saved the file, refresh your browser to see the changes.

 ## Deploy to the Cloud
 Do you want to try deploying this application to a cloud environment?
 Architect's got you covered there, too!